jp2321/dl4cv_dev/slides/chapter3_01_neural_networks.md

 ```

-Note: There are 784 inputs, 20 neurons in the hidden unit and 1 output neuron classifying if the image belongs to the target category or not
+Note: There are 784 inputs, 20 neurons in the hidden unit and 1 output neuron, that classifies whether the image belongs to the target category or not.

-By calling the fit method, the network could be trained.
+By calling the fit method, the network can be trained.

 ---